 Whether you want the best snowshoes for recreational use close to home or even for active trips away, we hope this guide has helped you track down the perfect pair.
 Owning a pair of the best beginner snowshoes opens up so many winter possibilities, both in our National Parks and elsewhere.

 Do you have any other recommendations for the best entry level snowshoes?
 I’d love to hear them.
-Comment below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 If you liked this post, please share the love and Pin it to your Outdoor Gear board!